quantmaster2000/NY-open-HL-sweep/README.md

 Then run backtest_ny_open_hl_sweep.py for basic analysis (Optimistic performance) Or run the main.py file for full analysis (bad performance).
 Usually takes like 30 mins to run depending on ur computing specs XD

+If there is an error which says something about a missing folder then maybe try to add a folder named Output.
+Please lmk if there is an error when running it.